analogouscircuit/pycarfac/README.md

 The function `carfac_sai` takes a NAP and generates a series of stabilized auditory images.
 Usage of this function is also demonstrated in pycarfac_test.py.

-This is just "graduate student code."
+This is just "grad student code."
 Feel free to use, but do so at your own risk.